tredfern/pygsty/README.md

 Pyglet on Rails, Kinda
 ======================

+*Temporarily all development is being done to support the terralien project.*

 Pygsty is a pretty strange idea I had after drinking a bunch of wine and waking up early in the morning with a dull throb in my head.
 The basic concept is to organize the framework in an MVC kind of format in order to allow game logic and interaction to rise to the surface of an actual game project.
 Similar to what Rails has done in web applications.

 I'm going to follow the principles of convention over configuration, DRY, and also the testability of game logic by removing complexities that rendering